-Bergen, Norway, May 19, 2016 – StormGeo, a global provider of decision support for weather sensitive operations, today announced the launch of GridWatch, the newest addition to its suite of weather forecasting services.
+Bergen, Norway, May 19, 2016 – StormGeo, a global provider of weather forecasting services decision support for weather sensitive operations, today announced the launch of GridWatch, the newest addition to its suite of weather forecasting services.
 StormGeo’s GridWatch planning service provides proactive impact forecasts that include the latest site-specific weather information, a 10 day threat identification outlook and live lightning visualization.
 GridWatch helps electric- and telecom grid operators to plan for and proactively respond to weather events, resulting in less downtime and reduced costs.

 Using sophisticated models and the expertise of in-house meteorologists, StormGeo’s GridWatch provides accurate and actionable weather insight to assist decision makers on ensuring that the electricity power system is available and reliable at all times.
 The service can be accessed online via StormGeo’s customer portal and includes live access to meteorologists as well as portal alerts.